 The Part D EOB that you receive will help you keep track of how much you, the plan, and any third parties, have spent on your behalf for your drugs during the year.
-Not all members will reach the \$2,000 out-of-pocket limit in a year.
+Many people do not reach the \$2,000 limit in a year.